Kilrossanty – village under the Comeraghs

 History

-Just outside Kilrossanty sits Comeragh House, a 19th‑century mansion that was home to the explorer John Palliser, famed for his surveys of the Canadian West.
-In the mid‑20th century the house was occupied by Dutch art collector Pieter Menten, whose controversial past ended with his arrest and eventual ban from returning to Ireland.
-The house was sold after his death, but its façade remains a striking reminder of the area’s layered past.
+Just outside the village stands Comeragh House, a 19th-century mansion once home to the explorer John Palliser, known for his surveys of the Canadian West.
+In the mid-20th century it was occupied by the Dutch art collector Pieter Menten, whose record caught up with him: he was arrested and eventually banned from returning to Ireland.
+The house was sold after his death, but the façade remains.

 A short drive from the village brings you to Mahon Falls, one of the most photographed waterfalls in the Comeragh range.
-The well‑marked trail to the falls follows a river gorge, passing a series of smaller cascades before opening onto a viewing platform that frames the main drop.
-The walk is suitable for most abilities and can be combined with longer ridge walks that lead to the peaks of the Comeragh Mountains.
-Whether you are after a quick photo stop or a full‑day hike, Mahon Falls provides a dramatic natural backdrop for any itinerary.
+The marked trail follows a river gorge past smaller cascades to a viewing point that frames the main drop.
+It suits most walkers and can be extended into longer ridge walks up into the mountains.
+If you only have an hour, this is the walk to do.

-• Holy Wells – The St Brigid well and its companion wells are set in a peaceful garden, offering a glimpse of Ireland’s ancient devotional landscape.
+• Holy wells – the St Brigid well and its two companions sit in a quiet garden, a glimpse of the old devotional landscape.

-• Church Ruins – Wander among the stone fragments of the old parish church and imagine the centuries of community life that once centred here.
+• Church ruins – stone fragments of the old parish church at the heart of the settlement.

-• Comeragh House – While the interior is private, the exterior and surrounding grounds can be admired from the road, especially when the mountains provide a dramatic backdrop.
+• Comeragh House – the interior is private, but the exterior reads well from the road with the mountains behind it.

-• Village Pub – The local public house offers a warm welcome, a pint of Irish stout and the chance to chat with residents about the area’s folklore.
+• The village pub – a pint of stout and conversation about the area’s folklore.

-• Comeragh Pods Glamping – For a more indulgent stay, the award‑winning Comeragh Pods provide six luxury glamping pods set amid the mountains.
-Each pod includes a private bathroom, TV, tea/coffee facilities and an outdoor picnic bench.
-Guests can add a hot‑tub or sauna for an extra fee and finish the day around a communal campfire.
+• Comeragh Pods Glamping – the award-winning pods sit amid the mountains, each with a private bathroom, TV, tea and coffee, and an outdoor picnic bench.
+A hot-tub or sauna can be added for a fee, and there is a communal campfire.

 FeatureDetails